argoproj-labs/argo-client-python/docs/V1alpha1OSSArtifact.md

 # V1alpha1OSSArtifact

-OSSArtifact is the location of an OSS artifact
+OSSArtifact is the location of an Alibaba Cloud OSS artifact
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------